cheng2zhang/tempering/prog/NAMD/README.thstat.md

 conserves the total energy.
 The code now recomputes the potential energy at the beginning of adaptTempUpdate().

-#### Smaller default value of the time step of integrating the Langevin equation

-The value recommended in the paper (JCP, 2010, 132, 244101) 0.0001 appears to too large in that it broadens the potential energy distribution (due to Justin).
-Therefore a smaller value 0.00001 is now used.
-Generally, the value should be smaller for larger systems.

 #### Holding back temperature transitions until a certain number of samples per bin

 In an initial stage, the temperature often drifts to one end of the temperature spectrum.